Daily care at home and regular dental visits are vital for keeping your mouth healthy. It’s important to start good habits early!

 Caring for children’s teeth

-Use a pea-sized amount of fluoride toothpaste for
+Use a pea-sized amount of fluoride toothpaste for children over age 3.

 Although some children quickly learn to brush their teeth, they will still need help to make sure spots aren’t missed.
 Most children benefit from support until the age of 8.
 Some ways to help your child with brushing and flossing their teeth are: